flatiron-coverage-devsamuelmwangi/Phase-3-SQLAlchemy-Code-Challenge-Movies/README.md

 - `Actor#movies`
   - should return a collection of all the movies that the actor has performed in

-Use `rake console` and check that these methods work before proceeding.
+Use `python debug.py` and check that these methods work before proceeding.
 For example, you should be able to call `Actor.first.movies` and see a list of the movies for the first actor in the database based on your seed data; and `Role.first.actor` should return the actor for the first role in the database.